 Next, we will cover each of the property groups available under Display properties.
 Several of these are marked as advanced.
-Accordingly, you may need to either toggle the panel to show advanced properties using the button or search for it by name using the search box.
+Accordingly, you may need to either toggle the panel to show advanced properties using the search box.

 Display properties under Coloring allow you to set how the dataset is colored.
-To select a single solid color to use to fill the surface or color the wireframe or points, select Solid Color in the combo-box, and then click Edit.
+To select a single solid color to use to fill the surface or color the wireframe or points, select Solid Color in the combo-box, and then click Edit .
 That will pop up the standard color chooser dialog from which you can pick a color to use.